lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 signature:
     The signature field contains the signature value resulting from the composite signing operation of the specified signatureAlgorithm.

+## Signature generation and verification

+Composite signatures have a context string input that can be used to ensure that different signatures are generated for different application contexts.
+When using composite signatures for CMS, the context string is the empty string.

 ## Certificate Conventions

 The conventions specified in this section augment RFC 5280 [RFC5280].